-Lee Peoples, Director and Professor of Law
+Lee Peoples, Associate Dean of Library and Technology & Frederick Charles Hicks Professor of Law

 Education: B.A, M.L.I.S, and J.D.
 University of Oklahoma (semesters at Åarhus University, Denmark and Universiteit Utrecht, The Netherlands)